 In this post, I’ll show you how to build a dog house cheap from a barrel.
-We used materials that we already had around the yard so it really didn’t cost us a thing, but even if you need to buy the barrel you can find them really cheap of Craigslist.
-It was a quick DIY dog house project and my dog absolutely loves it.
-This is where she spends most of her time in the winters.
+We used materials that we already had around the yard so it really didn’t cost us a thing, but even if you need to buy the barrel you can find them really cheap on Craigslist.
+It is a quick DIY dog house project and my dog absolutely loves it.

 I’ve always had a dog in my life.
 My dad can’t live without a dog.
 He just can’t, it’s not possible for him.